UvA-FNWI/coach/README.md

 Setting up the database
 =======================
-(Make sure you are in the working directory)
+Create settings file: (Make sure you are in the working directory)

-Create settings file:
- cp coach/settings.py.examle coach/settings.py
+`cp coach/settings.py.examle coach/settings.py`

 Edit coach/settings.py to fill the LRS login data, then create the database: